An analytic derivation of the bifurcation conditions for localization in hyperelastic tubes and sheets: Localized bulging in an inflated hyperelastic tube

+A second linear equation for $c_1$ and $c_2$ can be derived from overall equilibrium in the $z$-direction:

-which can also be deduced from integration of the equilibrium equation \eqref{eq:l2} multiplied by $r$ from $r=a$ to $r=b$ followed by application of the boundary conditions \eqref{eq:ibc}.
-To leading order, the above equation leads to
+This equation follows from integration of the equilibrium equation \eqref{eq:l2} multiplied by $r$ from $r=a$ to $r=b$, followed by application of the boundary conditions \eqref{eq:ibc} and the decaying conditions as $z \to \pm \infty$ appropriate for a localized solution.
+Equating the coefficient of $\varepsilon$ in the above equation then leads to